 Environmental Mood

-Reacts to the broader environment the character currently occupies — the dungeon region, the above-ground area, or the general character of the space.
+Reacts to the broader environment the character currently occupies: the dungeon region, the surface world, or the general character of the space.
 Some characters feel at home underground; others are unsettled by it.

 BHV